EnviroDIY/ModularSensors/examples/OutdatedExamples/DRWI_CitizenScience/DRWI_SIM7080LTE/ReadMe.md

 - Hydros21 CTD sensor
 - Campbell Scientific OBS3+ Turbidity sensor

-An EnviroDIY LTE SIM7080 module can be used with the older Mayfly v0.5b boards if you change the modemVccPin from 18 to -1.
+A SIM7080-based EnviroDIY LTE Bee module can be used with the older Mayfly v0.5b boards if you change the modemVccPin from 18 to -1.
-This is because the Mayfly v1.0 board has a separate 3.3v regulator to power the Bee socket and is controlled by turning pin 18 on or off.
+This is because the Mayfly v1.0 board contains a separate 3.3V regulator that powers the Bee socket; that regulator is enabled/disabled by toggling pin 18.
-Mayfly v0.5b has the Bee socket constantly powered, therefore using "-1" is the proper setting for that line of code.
+The Mayfly v0.5b has the Bee socket constantly powered, therefore using "-1" is the proper setting for that line of code.

-The EnviroDIY LTE SIM7080 module includes 2 antennas in the package.
-The small thin one is the cellular antenna, and should be connected to the socket labeled "CELL".
-The thicker block is the GPS antenna, and should be connected to the "GPS" socket, but only if you intend to use the GPS functionality of the module.
+The SIM7080-based EnviroDIY LTE Bee module includes two antennas in the package.
+The small, thin one is the cellular antenna, and should be connected to the socket labeled "CELL".
+The thicker one is the GPS antenna, and should be connected to the "GPS" socket, but only if you intend to use the GPS functionality of the module.
 ModularSensors does not currently support GPS functionality, but other libraries such as TinyGPS can work with the SIM7080 module.

 The included cell antenna works best in high-signal-strength areas.
-For most remote areas and logger deployments, we suggest a larger LTE antenna, like the W3907B0100 from PulseLarsen (Digikey 1837-1003-ND or Mouser 673-W3907B0100)
+For most remote areas and logger deployments, we suggest a larger LTE antenna, like the W3907B0100 from PulseLarsen (Digikey 1837-1003-ND or Mouser 673-W3907B0100).

 _______